juxor/afaq/markdown/secJ5.md

 indicate that Isaac Puente was correct:

-> _"Libertarian Communism is a society organised without the state and without private ownership.
-And there is no need to invent anything or conjure up some new organisation for the purpose.
-The centres about which life in the future will be organised are already with us in the society of today: the free union and the free municipality [or Commune]._
+> _"Libertarian Communism is a society organised without the state and without
+> private ownership.
+And there is no need to invent anything or conjure up
+> some new organisation for the purpose.
+The centres about which life in the
+> future will be organised are already with us in the society of today: the
+> free union and the free municipality [or Commune]._

-> _"**The union**: in it combine spontaneously the workers from factories and all places of collective exploitation._
+> _" **The union** : in it combine spontaneously the workers from factories
+> and all places of collective exploitation._

-> _"And **the free municipality**: an assembly . . . where, again in
+> _"And **the free municipality** : an assembly . . . where, again in
-spontaneity, inhabitants . . . combine together, and which points the way to the solution of problems in social life . . . _
+> spontaneity, inhabitants . . . combine together, and which points the way to
+> the solution of problems in social life . . . _

-> _"Both kinds of organisation, run on federal and democratic principles, will be sovereign in their decision making, without being beholden to any higher body, their only obligation being to federate one with another as dictated by the economic requirement for liaison and communications bodies organised in industrial federations._
+> _"Both kinds of organisation, run on federal and democratic principles, will
+> be sovereign in their decision making, without being beholden to any higher
+> body, their only obligation being to federate one with another as dictated
+> by the economic requirement for liaison and communications bodies organised
+> in industrial federations._

-> _"The **union and the free municipality** will assume the collective or common ownership of everything which is under private ownership at present [but collectively used] and will regulate production and consumption (in a word, the economy) in each locality. _
+> _"The **union and the free municipality** will assume the collective or
+> common ownership of everything which is under private ownership at present
+> [but collectively used] and will regulate production and consumption (in a
+> word, the economy) in each locality. _

-> _"The very bringing together of the two terms (communism and libertarian) is indicative in itself of the fusion of two ideas: one of them is collectivist, tending to bring about harmony in the whole through the contributions and co- operation of individuals, without undermining their independence in any way;
+> _"The very bringing together of the two terms (communism and libertarian) is
+> indicative in itself of the fusion of two ideas: one of them is
+> collectivist, tending to bring about harmony in the whole through the
+> contributions and co-operation of individuals, without undermining their
-while the other is individualist, seeking to reassure the individual that his independence will be respected."_ [**Libertarian Communism**, pp. 6-7]
+> independence in any way; while the other is individualist, seeking to
+> reassure the individual that his independence will be respected."_ [
+> **Libertarian Communism** , pp. 6-7]

 The combination of community unionism, along with industrial unionism (see [next section](secJ5.md#secj52)), will be the key to creating an anarchist